opengisch/QField-docs/documentation/how-to/qfield-interface/decorations.en.md

 ### Copyright Label

 !!!
 Workflow
-    1. In QGIS, select *View* > *Decorations* > *Copyright Label…*.
+    1. In QGIS, select _View > Decorations > Copyright Label…_.
-    2. Check the **Enable Copyright Label** box.
+    2. Enable the "Enable Copyright Label" checkbox.
-    3. Like the Title Label, this decoration fully supports QGIS expressions.

-    *Eg. Continuous display of your real-time GPS information on your map.*
+    3. Enter copyright text or use QGIS expressions to display dynamic content.

-    With the right configuration, you can show the current coordinates and map scale directly on the screen.
+    Use expressions to display real-time positioning information and map scale directly on the map canvas:

     ```sql
     -- Displays the GNSS coordinates and current map scale